zero2heroeasy/GCP-Cloud/GCP-Load-Balancers/Https-Load-Balancers/README.md

 - How to create a Global  External Application Load Balancer in GCP ?
 - How to create a Regional External application Load balancer in GCP ?
-- How to create a Regional External application Load balancer in GCP ?
+- How to create a Regional Internal application Load balancer in GCP ?